Holtder/talos/docs/installation.md

 # Installation
 ## Before you start
-This guide requires the use of WSL.
-In the next section will elaborate more on that, but it is wise to get familliar with the elements of the WSL terminal first:
+This guide requires the use of the Windows Subsystem for Linux (WSL).
+The next section will elaborate more on that, but it is wise to get familliar with the elements of the WSL terminal first:

 ![image](https://user-images.githubusercontent.com/1879915/111908655-5274ad00-8a5a-11eb-9ab7-d3afcd8151e5.png)